jcorrado76/Head-First-Design-Patterns-with-Python/chapter_1_strategy_pattern_and_introduction/main_lesson_duck_example/notes.md

 Using composition to create systems allows us more flexibility - we can encapsulate a family of algorithms into their own set of classes, and it allows us to *change behavior at runtime* (as long as our "behavior" interface is the right interface for the task at hand).

 What if you wanted to create a new system that implemented a *duck call*?
 In other words, it mimics the quacks of ducks, but it isn't a `Duck`, and therefore doesn't inherit from `Duck`.
-As a result of the de-coupled composition technique we used to implement the quack behavior, we just need to pass an instance of the appropriate quack behavior to our duck call class, function or whatever system you use to implement it.
+As a result of the relatively de-coupled composition technique (relative to inheritance) we used to implement the quack behavior, we just need to pass an instance of the appropriate quack behavior to our duck call class, function or whatever system you use to implement it.

 This pattern is called the *Strategy* pattern:
 You have a family of algorithms (`Quack`, `NoQuack`, `Squeak`, etc.), and you want them to be encapsulated and treat them as interchangeable.